Cold War (1985–1991)

 The beginning of this period is marked by the ascent of Mikhail Gorbachev to the position of General Secretary of the Communist Party of the Soviet Union.
 Seeking to bring an end to the economic stagnation associated with the Brezhnev Era, Gorbachev initiated economic reforms (perestroika), and political liberalization (glasnost).
+His rise coincided with a gradual thaw in relations with President Ronald Reagan's administration.
+Over four summit meetings between 1985 and 1988, the two leaders negotiated the Intermediate-Range Nuclear Forces Treaty, eliminating an entire class of nuclear weapons for the first time in the Cold War's history.

+Popular revolutions swept Eastern Europe in 1989, toppling Communist governments in Poland, Hungary, Czechoslovakia, and Romania.
+The sentiment culminated in the fall of the Berlin Wall on 9 November, which, in turn, reopened the long-dormant question of German unity.
+Within a year—following negotiations—the once politically distinctive countries of West Germany and East Germany were reunified into a single nation state that became a member of NATO.

-While the exact end date of the Cold War is debated among historians, it is generally agreed upon that the implementation of nuclear and conventional arms control agreements, the withdrawal of Soviet military forces from Afghanistan and Eastern Europe, and the collapse of the Soviet Union marked the end of the Cold War.
+The Soviet Union itself did not survive the changes it had unleashed.
+Independence movements in the Baltic states and elsewhere gathered pace through 1990 and 1991, and a coup attempt by hardliners against Gorbachev in August 1991 accelerated rather than halted the union's disintegration that December.
+While the exact end date of the Cold War is debated among historians, it is generally agreed upon that the implementation of nuclear and conventional arms control agreements, the withdrawal of Soviet military forces from Afghanistan and Eastern Europe, and the resultant collapse of the Soviet Union marked the end of the Cold War.
+Scholars remain divided over the underlying causes, with materialist accounts emphasizing Soviet economic decline and ideational accounts stressing the personal worldviews of Gorbachev and Reagan coupled with the broader appeal of the Western European model.

 Thaw in relations

 After the deaths of three successive elderly Soviet leaders since 1982, the Soviet Politburo elected Gorbachev Communist Party General Secretary in March 1985, marking the rise of a new generation of leadership.
-Under Gorbachev, relatively young reform-oriented technocrats, who had begun their careers in the heyday of "de-Stalinization" under reformist leader Nikita Khrushchev, rapidly consolidated power, providing new momentum for political and economic liberalization, and the impetus for cultivating warmer relations and trade with the West.
+Under Gorbachev, relatively young reform-oriented technocrats, who had begun their careers in the heyday of "de-Stalinization" under reformist leader Nikita Khrushchev, (Note: For more on the earlier manifestations of De-Stalinization, see Tony Judt's Postwar: A History of Europe Since 1945) rapidly consolidated power, providing new momentum for political and economic liberalization, and the impetus for cultivating warmer relations via glasnost and trade with the West.
+Historian Sheila Fitzpatrick wrote that Gorbachev looked on these reforms "through the prism of the Thaw, as a revitalization of socialism rather than an abandonment of it."